 I’ve said many times that we are a police town and we owe them a huge debt for the safety they provide us with every day.
 All the firies, the ambos, the SES… all the people who run towards the things that we run away from, and who risk their lives to keep us safe – they are all deserving of regular and ongoing praise.
 And of course many of them, along with National Parks and Wildlife, councils and other services are heavily involved and playing key roles in helping the team effort in fighting fires.

 I don’t mean in any way to undermine or diminish their efforts when I praise the RFS.
-I’m hoping it’s ok to single the RFS guys out, not necessarily because they're necessarily better in any way, but because my dad was a bushfire fighter and just at the moment, I’d like to give them the spotlight.
+But I’m hoping it’s ok to single the RFS guys out this once, not necessarily because they're necessarily better in some way, but because my dad was a bushfire fighter and just at the moment, I’d like to give them the spotlight.

-They risk their lives, often harming their own health in the process.
+They risk their lives, often harming their own health in the process, sometimes giving their lives.
 They save properties in long arduous shifts that would kill a brown dog.
 They train at their own cost, give up their time freely, and leave their own jobs behind despite the fact they need to keep an income too.